stipey75/markdown-cv/index.md

 My skills are:
 * Strong C/C++ experience in more than 20 years of software/firmware develop in various sectors.
-* Rust addicted: self learner and with a great
+* Rust addicted: self learner and I strongly desire to make Rust my daily coding language.
+* Daily user of Git, Bitbucket and Jira.
+* Teamworking lover.
+* Continuous integration of software modules.
+* Use of various tools for microcontroller debugging.

+## Previous experiences
+* _2012 - 2017_
+**
+**
+*

 ### Specialized in